Quantumke/ken/README.md

 # ken
 An AI made to prove php though slow might one day rule software!
-A latter version is in python!
+A latter version is in python and cpp!